maccaspacca/BismuthToolsWeb/README.md

 1. Python 2.7 or 3.5 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
 2. The Bismuth cryptocurrency installed from source (some additional python components such as pysocks may be needed depending on your installation)
 4. BS4 ([sudo] [pip] [pip3] install bs4)
-5. You can also compile your own executables using pyinstaller and the .cmd file provided or use the ones provided in releases
+5. You can also compile your own executables using pyinstaller and the .cmd file provided

 File placement
 ==============